-When the IN1 and IN2 pins are both low for time t{SLEEP} (typically 1 ms), the DRV8870 device enters a low-power sleep mode, where the outputs remain High-Z and the device uses I{VMSLEEP} (μA) of current.
-If the device is powered up while both inputs are low, it immediately enters sleep mode.
-After the IN1 or IN2 pins are high for at least 5 μ s, the device is operational 50 μ s (t{ON}) later.
+When IN1 and IN2 are both low for time t{SLEEP} (typically 1 ms), the DRV8872 device enters a low-power sleep mode, where the outputs remain High-Z and the device uses $l{VMSLEEP}$ (microamps) of current.
+If the device is powered up while both inputs are low, sleep mode is immediately entered.
+After IN1 or IN2 are high for at least 5 μ s, the device is operational 50 μ s (t{ON}) later.